by John Darer CLU ChFC CSSC RSP

 "Very long lives are not the distant privilege of remote future generations -- very long lives are the probable destiny of most people alive now in developed countries," Kaare Christensen of the Danish Aging Research Center University of Southern Denmark, Denmark, and colleagues. wrote on Friday in a study published in The Lancet Vol 374, Issue 9696 pp1196-1208 3 October 2009.

-- What is the impact on personalinjury settlement planning for plaintiffs?
+- What will be the impact on personal injury settlement planning for plaintiffs?

 - How will a settlement planner make protecting against longevity risk a compelling decision in a "cash now" society?